Henryvw/hvw_webhub/quotes_i_like.markdown

 My reigning sin, to which perhaps many others are appendant, is waste of time, and general sluggishness.
 Samuel Johnson

 Whoso would be a man, must be a nonconformist.
-He who would gather immortal palms must not be hindered by the name of goodness, but must explore if it be goodness	Ralph Waldo Emerson
+Ralph Waldo Emerson

 The braver one is, the happier one is.
 Seneca